deeppavlov/DeepPavlov/docs/userdocs/ner.rst

           },
     ]

 Module str\_lower performs lowercasing.
-Module lazy\_tokenizer performes tokenization if the elements of the batch are strings but not tokens.
+Module lazy\_tokenizer performs tokenization if the elements of the batch are strings but not tokens.
 The mask module prepares masks for the network.
 It serves to cope with different lengths inputs inside the batch.
 The mask is a matrix filled